python/typeshed/CONTRIBUTING.md

   explicit ``as`` even if the name stays the same); or
 * they use the form ``from library import *`` which means all names from that library are exported.

+When adding type hints, avoid using the `Any` type when possible.
+Reserve the use of `Any` for when:
+* it is simply not possible to construct the correct type;
+* you are contributing a preliminary set of stubs and are not sure in some cases what the correct types are; and
+* to avoid Union returns (see above).

+Note that `Any` is not the correct type to use if you want to indicate that some function can accept literally anything: in those cases use `object` instead.

 For arguments with type and a default value of `None`, PEP 484 prescribes that the type automatically becomes `Optional`.
 However we